srikang85/push-server/README.md

 # Push Server
+## Prerequisite
+- Install Redis server and run it on default port.

 ## How to run both client and server
 - npm install
 - npx nx run-many --parallel --target=serve --projects=push-server,client